 How Consumer IT Trends Are Affecting Manufacturing Software

-This article excerpt, by Greg Goodwin, originally appeared here: http://bit.ly/1pjdYv6
+This article excerpt, by Greg Goodwin, originally appeared here: https://bit.ly/1pjdYv6

 The “consumerization” of IT is significantly affecting how enterprise manufacturing technology is designed, and how organizations are restructuring their IT policies, particularly with respect to device and data access, and user experiences.